hashirsarwar/GSoC-20-Report/README.md

 Many of the cases for deactivated users were left unhandled causing unexpected behaviors when a user interacts with deactivated users.
 Based on the discussions with other members of the community, the following cases have been worked on:

-- Avoid the PM list to collapse mysteriously when a deactivated user is clicked on.
+- Avoid the PM list from collapsing mysteriously when a deactivated user is clicked on.
 - Allow deactivated users' pills in the compose box but distinguish them visually from other pills.
-- Display a message that the user you are trying to interact is deactivated.
+- Display a message that the user you are trying to interact with is deactivated.

-The image below demonstrates the frontend changes made when a user interacts with a deactivated user.
+The image below demonstrates the front-end changes made when a user interacts with a deactivated user.

 ![image](https://user-images.githubusercontent.com/45683359/88746327-bcf07a00-d165-11ea-9afe-5c76de380be1.png)

 *Related PR*
-Fix behaviour of PM list with deactivated user [#13795](https://github.com/zulip/zulip/pull/13795)
+Fix the behaviour of PM list with deactivated user [#13795](https://github.com/zulip/zulip/pull/13795)

 ### Fixed an unexpected typeahead behavior